Osteoporosis treatment: Medications can help

 - Quit smoking.
 Smoking cigarettes speeds up bone loss.

-- Osteoporosis: Handout on health.
-National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/Health_Info/Bone/Osteoporosis/osteoporosis_hoh.asp#8.
-Accessed June 13, 2014.
+- Osteoporosis: In-depth.
+National Institute of Arthritis and Musculoskeletal and Skin Diseases. https://www.niams.nih.gov/health-topics/osteoporosis/advanced.
+Accessed June 9, 2020.

 - Goldman L, et al., eds.
 Osteoporosis.
 In: Goldman-Cecil Medicine.
 26th ed.
 Elsevier; 2020. https://www.clinicalkey.com.
 Accessed June 9, 2020.

 - Eastell R, et al. Pharmacological management of osteoporosis in postmenopausal women: An Endocrine Society clinical practice guideline.
 Journal of Endocrinology and Metabolism.
 2019; doi:10.1210/jc2009-00221.

 - Ferri FF.
 Osteoporosis.
 In: Ferri's Clinical Advisor 2020.
 Elsevier; 2020. https://www.clinicalkey.com.
 Accessed June 9, 2020.